Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Nicotine is an addictive chemical compound found in tobacco and other plants.
 It is a mild stimulant that affects the central nervous system, causing feelings of relaxation, pleasure, and alertness.
 It is typically inhaled through smoking, but can also be consumed through other means, such as vaping or chewing tobacco.

-Read More: How Much Nicotine in Chewing Tobacco?
+Read More: How to Curb Nicotine Cravings?

 How Can I Get Nicotine Without Smoking?